-- 1. Put up COVID-19 posters (See Appendix B, C, D, & E) throughout common work areas. - 2.
-Appoint a 'Social Distancing Officer' to ensure workers keep a 6ft distance throughout the workday. - 3.
-Work with transportation agency providing farm worker transportation to ensure: - a.
-Passengers maintain 3ft distance between each other (6ft distance is recommended if possible) - b.
-All passengers and driver wear face mask/cloth coverings during transit.
-Make sure they have extra face masks/cloth coverings for anyone without one. - c.
-They have cleaning supplies to disinfect between rides, or at least 2 daily if continuously driving. - d.
-They have the symptoms poster (Appendix D & E) information available for workers to view. - 4.
-When farm workers arrive, verbally check in with each worker to see if they have any COVID-19 symptoms. - 5.
-If a worker presents with or self-identifies with 3 or more symptoms (see page 6 for a list of symptoms) or has a temperature of 100.4 degrees or higher, they should: - a.
+- 1. Put up COVID-19 posters (See Appendix) throughout common work areas. - 2.
+Notify employees to maintain 6ft distancing and wear face coverings even if fully vaccinated until OR-OSHA changes workplace requirements.
+Visit osha.oregon.gov/covid19 for more information. - 3.
+When farm workers arrive, verbally check in with each worker to see if they have any COVID-19 symptoms. - 4.
+If a worker presents with or self-identifies the following symptoms: fever, cough, sudden loss of taste or smell, sore throat, vomiting or diarrhea, or have a temperature of 100.4 degrees or higher, they should: - a.
 Be asked to not report to work. - b.
 Be asked to notify their supervisor and report the situation. - c.
 Be notified to contact a personal care provider and seek medical guidance.
-If worker does not have a personal care provider, see Medical Clinics section in Appendix F. - d.
+If worker does not have a personal care provider, see Medical Clinics section in Appendix B. - d.
 Not return to work until they meet one of the following: - i.
 10 days have passed since symptoms first appeared, 24 hours since a fever without taking fever reducing medication, and other symptoms are improving. - ii.
 Clearance from a medical provider confirming they do not have COVID-19. - iii.
 They have produced a negative test result for COVID-19.